dheemansa/Glimpse/Optimisation TODO.md

-# Wayland Screen Selector Optimization TODO
+# Wayland Screen Selector (Glimpse) more Optimization TODO

 Performance optimizations ordered by highest to lowest impact.